JavidHassani-DEV/ParallelProgrammingAndConcurrencyBook/ParallelProgrammingAndConcurrency.ChapterOne/Review.md

 managed thread is a thread that is created and controlled by CLR(common language runtime)

 ## diff between background and foreground threads
-if all foreground thread stop, application will be stopped to, but background threads are not like that.
+if all foreground threads stop, application will be stopped to, but background threads are not like that.

 ## How does .NET handle scheduling managed threads?
 by their Priority property which is an enumeration